van001/lesscode-fp/README.md

 // [3,3] / 6 =>  [1,1]
 $M(lflat, ldropSelf, lcollapse, ljoinIndex(subList))(nums)
 ```
 The above solution will work for more than 1 too.
+The time complexity is still the same O(N), but the solution is neat and fully composable.
+This is the beauty of functional programming.
+Once you build a domain specific library, it is all about simple composing.

 ## Real-world